Abillion

-abillion is a mobile application helping users to find vegan and sustainable products.
+abillion was a mobile application helping users to find vegan and sustainable products.

-The platform allow users to review plant-based, cruelty-free and sustainable products, while donating between 0.10 and $1 to nonprofit organisations for each review written.
-As of May 2023, the company claims to have donated over $2.8M to various nonprofit organisations including Sea Shepherd and Mercy for Animals.
+The platform allowed users to review plant-based, cruelty-free and sustainable products, while donating between 0.10 and $1 to nonprofit organisations for each review written.
+As of May 2023, the company claimed to have donated over $2.8M to various nonprofit organisations including Sea Shepherd and Mercy for Animals.

-The main objective of the company is to reach the number of one billion people following a vegan diet and lifestyle by 2030.
+The main objective of the company was to reach the number of one billion people following a vegan diet and lifestyle by 2030.

 History

-The american entrepreneur Vikas Garg founded the company in Singapore and the app has been officially launched in May 2018.
+The American entrepreneur Vikas Garg founded the company in Singapore and the app was officially launched in May 2018.

-The start-up was first named abillionveg and changed its name in 2020 to shorten it to abillion.
+The start-up was first named 'abillionveg' and changed its name in 2020 to shorten it to 'abillion'.

 In 2019, the company raised $3M in its first round of funding (pre-Series A).

 In 2021, it raised $10M in its Series A funding.

 In February 2023, the company announced the launch of a community investment round, using the crowdfunding platform Wefunder, which reached a total of $500 000.

 In May 2023, it celebrated its 5th anniversary and reaching 1M downloads.

+In March 2026, the company announced that they would be closing down by the end of the month.

 Awards

-Using data from the reviews published by its users, abillion is awarding the most liked vegan products and brands.
+Using data from the reviews published by its users, abillion was awarding the most liked vegan products and brands.

 In May 2023, the company published a world Top 10 Best Plant Based Burgers, among the winning brands were Beyond Meat, NotCo and Sojasun.